tickets available here

 On 8th July 2023, we sang Purcell’s much loved Dido & Aeneas, as well as choruses from Handel’s Semele.
 Our soloists were :

-Soprano Rebecca Leggett was Dido, mezzo soprano Anna Cavalieri was Belinda and tenor Sam Harris was Aeneas.
+Soprano Rebecca Leggett was Dido, mezzo soprano Anna Cavaliero was Belinda and tenor Sam Harris was Aeneas.

 Our musicians were The Delphi Quartet, Lindsey Jo Kleiser & Joe Harper-on oboes and Elspeth Wilkes on the harpsichord